criblpacks/cribl-kubernetes/README.md

 ## About this Pack

-This pack processes data from Kubernetes (K8S) environments sent via Cribl Edge.
+This pack processes data from Kubernetes (K8S) environments sent via Cribl Edge to a Cribl Cloud Stream environment.
 It is designed to:

 * Provide basic processing of all logs sent via Cribl Edge.
   * All logs sent as JSON inside _raw along with important fields.